massimobonanni/ServerlessFacesAnalyzer/README.md

 * `FaceAnalyzer:ServiceKey` : This is one of the access keys of the Cognitive Service resource you use to analyze the source image.
 This value must be a reference to a secret in the KeyVault.
 You can find this value in the Cognitive Service resource blade in the Azure Portal as shown in the following figure:

 ![](Documentation/Images/CognitiveServiceKeyPortal.png)

-* `FaceAnalyzer:AgeThreshold` : This is the age threshold used by the solution to filter the faces in the source image.
-The solution extract only the faces that have an age greater or equal to the threshold you set in the configuration.
-If you set the value 0, all the faces will be extracted.

 * `TopicEndpoint` : This is the endpoint of the custom topic that the solution uses to emits event for the external services.
 This value must be a reference to a secret in the KeyVault.
 You can find this value in the Event Grid Topic resource blade in the Azure Portal as shown in the following figure: